 Readers are cautioned not to assume that all or any part of mineral resources will ever be converted into reserves.
-Pursuant to CIM Standards, "inferred mineral resources" are that part of a mineral resource for which quantity and grade or quality are estimated on the basis of limited geological evidence and sampling.
+Pursuant to Canadian Institute of Mining Definition Standards on Mineral Resources and Reserves (the "CIM Standards"), inferred mineral resources are that part of a mineral resource for which quantity and grade or quality are estimated on the basis of limited geological evidence and sampling.
 Such geological evidence is sufficient to imply but not verify geological and grade or quality continuity.
 An inferred mineral resource has a lower level of confidence than that applying to an indicated mineral resource and must not be converted to a mineral reserve.
 However, it is reasonably expected that the majority of inferred mineral resources could be upgraded to indicated mineral resources with continued exploration.
-Under Canadian rules, estimates of inferred mineral resources may not form the basis of feasibility or prefeasibility studies, except in rare cases.
+Under Canadian rules, estimates of inferred mineral resources may not form the basis of feasibility or pre-feasibility studies, except in rare cases.
 Investors are cautioned not to assume that all or any part of an inferred mineral resource is economically or legally mineable.